dgodovich/personal_logseq/pages/Wustl.md

 - Faculty:
 	- [Lila Solnica-Krezel](https://lsklab.wustl.edu/research-interests/)
 		- gastrulation and morphogenesis
+	- Tony Tsai
+		- also gastrulation but a new lab, and I think looking at things from a more biophysical perspective
 	- Theres a lot of people doing regeneration related things
 	- Xiaowei Li
 		- working on biomaterials but doesn't have a lab website so dunno